Steps for Concurrent Enrollment

 Please allow Counselors two business days to respond and complete the process.

-7. When you have enrolled in your classes, send a copy of your concise schedule (make sure your name, classes you are taking, time classes are scheduled and number of credits are visible) to your Counselor.
+7. When you have enrolled in your classes, send a copy of your concise schedule to your Counselor (make sure your name, classes you are taking, time classes are scheduled and number of credits are visible).
 This allows your Counselor to adjust your schedule accordingly.
 The Counselors do not know that the process is complete until this is on file.

 Tuition & Fees

-Eligible Oklahoma high school seniors will receive a tuition waiver for up to 6 credit hours (non-residents and Oklahoma high school juniors are not eligible for this waiver).
+Eligible Oklahoma high school Juniors and Seniors will receive a tuition waiver for up to 6 credit hours (non-residents and Oklahoma high school juniors are not eligible for this waiver).
 This waiver is provided by the state for up to six credit hours per semester or summer session.

 A high school senior is defined as a student who has completed their junior year but has not yet graduated from high school.
 There are no family income levels to qualify for this waiver.
 The waiver does not cover fees or the cost of books.